Chronic health conditions in children are rising

 - developmental disorders,

-- mental illnesses, and
+- mental illnesses,

 - low birthweight/prematurity-related disorders including lung and eye disease.